awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 The default timeout is 30 seconds\.
 You can change the value to between 4 and 60 seconds\.
 If you need a timeout value outside that range, [request a change to the limit](https://console.aws.amazon.com/support/home?region=us-east-1#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions)\.

 **Tip**
 If you want to increase the origin response timeout value because viewers are experiencing HTTP 504 status code errors, consider exploring other ways to eliminate those errors before changing the timeout value\.
-See the troublehooting suggestions in [HTTP 504 Status Code \(Gateway Timeout\)](http-504-gateway-timeout.md)\.
+See the troubleshooting suggestions in [HTTP 504 Status Code \(Gateway Timeout\)](http-504-gateway-timeout.md)\.

 CloudFront behavior depends on the HTTP method in the viewer request:
 + `GET` and `HEAD` requests – If the origin doesn't respond before the read timeout elapses or if the origin stops responding for the configured timeout, CloudFront drops the connection and tries two more times to contact the origin\.
 After the third try, if the origin doesn't respond before the read timeout elapses, CloudFront doesn't try again until it receives another request for content on the same origin\.